lino-framework/getlino/docs/usage.rst

 .. option:: --repos-base

-    Base directory for your shared repositories.
-This is where getlino should clone repositories of packages to be used in editable mode ("development version") specified by :option:`getlino startsite --dev-repos`.
+    An optional base directory for all code repositories on this server.
+    If this is given, getlino will use this for :option:`getlino configure --clone`
+    or :option:`getlino startsite --dev-repos`.

-    If this is empty and a site requests a development version, this will be stored in a directory named :option:`--repos-link` below the :term:`virtualenv` dir.
+    If this is empty, repositories will
+    be stored in a directory named :option:`--repos-link` below the :term:`virtualenv` dir.

 .. option:: --clone